Information on data processing in accordance with the EU General Data Protection Regulation (DSGVO)

 - the fulfilment of official and judicial directives and orders;

-- and the assessment and management of risks at ZALF e.V.
+- as well as the assessment and management of risks at ZALF e.V..

-- Order free information material and general enquiries;
+- Ordering free information material and general enquiries;

-- Exchange of participation and contact details/experiences between ZALF and participants in workshops, conferences, working groups, etc. and sending of further project-specific information;
+- exchange of participation and contact details/experiences between ZALF and participants in workshops, conferences, working groups etc. as well as the sending of further project-specific information;

 - the publication of images on the website, in print products and on social media channels in connection with reporting on ZALF events;

-- Exchange of experience with other national and international environmental protection organisations within the framework of global strategies and global environmental protection;
+- Exchange of experience with other national and international environmental protection organisations in the context of global strategies and global environmental protection;

-- Transfer of contact data between enquirers and internal and external environmental experts of DUH-GmbH;
+- transfer of contact data between inquirers and internal and external environmental experts of DUH-GmbH;

-- statistical evaluations in relation to the use of the DUH-GmbH newsletter services;
+- statistical evaluations in relation to the use of DUH-GmbH’s newsletter services;

 - Assertion of legal claims and defence in legal disputes;

-- Ensuring IT security and IT operations of ZALF e.V.;
+- Ensuring IT security and IT operations of ZALF;

 - Building and facility security measures (e.g. access controls);

 - Data exchange with credit agencies to determine creditworthiness and default risks of business partners